 Genetic mutations – Some inherited genetic mutations and conditions, most notably Pseudoxanthoma Elasticum (PXE), raise the risk of clots and arterial hardening.

 Determining whether or not you have blood clots can be difficult without proper medical care.
 However, you should call a doctor if you experience numbing of your arms, hands, feet or legs.
 You should also get medical help if you experience a rapid heartbeat that does not subside with rest or a medication like low-dose aspirin.
-You should go to your nearest emergency room if you experience any of these symptoms or have chest, leg or back pain that does not subside with over-the-counter remedies or home treatment.
+You should go to your nearest ER if you experience any of these symptoms or have chest, leg or back pain that does not subside with over-the-counter remedies or home treatment.
 Or, if any of the following symptoms are present:

 Shortness of breath or difficulty breathing